Integrating with Sauce Labs Real Device

 • In the App field, select the app from the dropdown list.

-• Browser – the test case will run on the native browser for the selected device (Chrome or Safari).
+• Browser – The test case will run on the native browser for the selected device (Chrome or Safari).

 Configure a test case